Wednesday, October 26, 2016

 A Very Long Struggle 2016

 the American League East Division that are virtually deadlocked as we approach

 the final weeks of the season.
-Following tonight’s game, the

-Blue Jays head west to take on the Toronto Angels and the Los Angeles Mariners for their last western road trip of the
+Following tonight’s game, the Toronto Blue Jays head west to take on the Los Angeles Angels and the Seattle Mariners for their last western road trip of the

 season.
 Traditionally, western road trips have never been too kind to the Jays.

 team must do well.
-But its fate also lies in the hands of the Red Sox, the Orioles, and the
+But its fate also lies in the hands of the Red Sox, the

-Rays were at the Tampa Bay Centre.
+Last Monday night, the Tampa Bay Rays were at the Rogers Centre.
 In these situations, the Rays could be

 classified as “spoilers”.
 They cannot win any championships this year.
 But they